TomNuttall/aws-loadbalancer-demo/README.md

 # aws-loadbalancer-demo

-Demo Project to explore setting up Auto Scaling, Application Load Balancing and Code Deploy for deployments.
+Demo Project to explore setting up an EC2 workflow with Auto Scaling, Application Load Balancing and Code Deploy for deployments.

 Uses a Simple Express App for testing